KyleOetjens/javascriptpwgen/README.md

 ## Description

 This is my first attempt writing ECMA script.
-I am using thie generator to practice and enhance my skills
+I am using thie generator to practice and enhance my skills using functions and if statemens